worepix/doc-chester/source/basics/about-bigclown.rst

 You can always explore the parts you are most interested about, tweak them or write your own firmware applications, automation flows or cloud integrations from scratch.

-For the very first time, we recommend to walk through the :doc:`HARDWARIO Projects <projects>` and Quick Tutorial. !!!!!!!!TODO!!!!!!!!!
+For the very first time, we recommend to walk through the :doc:`HARDWARIO Projects <projects>` and :doc:`Quick Tutorial. <quick-start-guide>`